Fast growth in Folner sets for Thompson's group F: Introduction

 Thompson's group $F$ has many equivalent definitions; we will use the formulation in terms of tree diagrams defined below.
 The standard presentation of $F$ is infinite, with generators $x_i$ $(i \in \Nbb)$ satisfying $x_i^{-1} x_n x_i = x_{n+1}$ for all $i < n$.
 It is well known, however, that $F$ admits the finite presentation

 (see \cite{CFP}).
-Geoghegan conjectured that $F$ is not amenable \cite{OP_inf-dim_top} and at present this problem remains open.
-The goal of this paper is to establish the following lower bound on the F\o lner function for $F$. \begin{thm} For every finite symmetric generating set $\Gamma \subseteq F$ there is a constant $C>1$ such that if $A \subseteq F$ is a $C^{-n}$-F\o lner set with respect to $\Gamma$, then $A$ contains at least $\exp_{n} (0)$ elements.
+Geoghegan conjectured that $F$ is not amenable \cite[p.
+549]{comb_grp_top} and at present this problem remains open.\footnote{ In fact Richard Thompson himself had studied the question of the amenablity of $F$ already by the early 1970s \cite{thompson_letter}, although the question was not well known until it was independently considered and popularized by Geoghegan.} The goal of this paper is to establish the following lower bound on the F\o lner function for $F$. \begin{thm} For every finite symmetric generating set $\Gamma \subseteq F$ there is a constant $C>1$ such that if $A \subseteq F$ is a $C^{-n}$-F\o lner set with respect to $\Gamma$, then $A$ contains at least $\exp_{n} (0)$ elements.
 In particular $\Fol_{F,\Gamma}$ is not eventually dominated $\exp_p(n)$ for any finite $p$. \end{thm} Here $\exp_p(n)$ is the $p$-fold composition of the exponential function defined by $\exp_{0} (n) = n$ and $\exp_{p+1}(n) = 2^{\exp_p (n)}$.
 If it turns out that $F$ is amenable, then Theorem \ref{tower_growth} would be a step toward answering (negatively) the following question of Gromov \cite[p.
 578]{entropy_isoperimetry}.

 \begin{question} Is there a primitive recursive function which eventually dominates every F\o lner function of an amenable finitely presented group? \end{question} While it is known that the F\o lner functions of amenable finitely generated groups can grow arbitrarily fast \cite{pw_auto_groups}, this is not the case for finitely presented groups (since there are only countably many such groups).
 See \cite{iso_profiles_fg} for what can be accomplished via wreath products of $\Zbb$.